 To keep the WordPress eco-system bug-free, developers try to come up with updated versions of plugins and extensions regularly.
 Again, most plugins require the latest version of WordPress to function smoothly.
-If you don’t have the latest WordPress version installed, some of your plugins may conflict.
+Some of your plugins may conflict if you don’t have the latest WordPress version installed.

 - Navigate to Dashboard > Updates.

 - Click on the button Update to version.